falent/googleHomeAssistantExpressNodeJS/README.md

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome5.png?w=840&h=199)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome5.png)

 To add a new intent click on the plus button.
 Then define its name, training phrases and entities.
 Entities are variables for common key words the user says.
 For example in our change rate voice app these are the currencies.
-To see how it works add a new intent, name it getChangeRateIntent, add a training phrase and type a currency in the training phrase field.
+To see how it works add a new intent, name it getChangeRateIntent, add a training phrase and type a currency name for example EUR in the training phrase field.
 Click enter and you see the currency will be textmarked and is resolved to the entity currency.
 Now every currency the user might say will be resolved to the currency type.
 Type in *Change 50 Euro to Dollar*.
 Now edit the parameter names to adress the currencies as fields in your app.
 Set 50 as @sys.number entity, name it amount then name the first currency currencyBase and  the second currencyTarget.

 ![](https://lh3.googleusercontent.com/QUptFmlJdJBleXA2NzfdE3PtDhDD2eFLpI-aCBarWigGeC00_-nEvD_ryDqVLFWOwrqCMiGd0MOHD27uslFaEvwCmINFHRImCHQQgiGdxS937YW8Apf9K0zcpkVK5ItAxO33T99dlUfkGsEfHDepY4TBUmBLO5IPCwbrvG0L2RKn6WxiUjl5eJw0zLvU9-wL3L5X7Ikx8wmr_87zSBaESQ4zEy-bih48etAfAoSXjtZ6mapomMIMZFYQuazMyEWUUVm7CEdy5FTf8il-WudAno60UbpXjQ6i5CGMnH5jg9WatjSQOlZHhk8WYGaU3wXLKA82Z0VXmB6f6ocI7tdDz-agcJmhdgFlcuZuvA48EriBFcCclwAgQNaCv2058KLVJfMuMWNvxTZke1BkWSodkUlEeTG1OXWU12HNICWjQLr4ZctZxCHjxQJlojtNOxIGJx3VjdO44-7zcUi59E2zVOD1AYs0-N8e4U0hTHYCevWBNqfrhnUcJpT8I1jCRgXNOZp86n8NFp80BUF5fKdvGuFTBaUKG8KheF8fDx4eNlsL4b-clH7UZb8EwEPCVW7Fpy4m26azlFspHgpscQpq9Ciga3snTk5lJb9csR6v3Ih4fzsxTDchBZH4DOs4nblWJhJ-JaEu1p_fR3jz7JP5S-TgZ1jObYbexWSfiMp4xQc_MdSlq0_RMGFVFicWW9mtVqAopE0RnN0uJR6lKQ=w1448-h799-no)

 #### 2.3.2 Add traning phrases
- You can define responses to the traning phrases in an intent in Dialogflow.
-But we use  our own code so we will define the responses in our web application code.
-For that we need to enable one option on the buttom of our intent.
-Swipe „Enable webhook call for this intent“ and click the „save“  button.
+ You can define responses to the traning phrases in an intent in Dialogflow. **But we use our own code** so we will define the responses in our web application code.
+For that we need to enable one option on the buttom of our intent. **Swipe „Enable webhook call for this intent“ and click the „save“ button.**

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome6.png?w=840&h=228)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome6.png)